 The Zion African Methodist Episcopal congregation at Sandy Ground was incorporated in 1850, and in 1852 they purchased land on Crabtree Avenue where they built their church and established a cemetery.
 By 1890 the congregation had outgrown its original church and constructed a new building on Bloomingdale Road where descendants of Sandy Ground settlers still worship today.
 The cemetery on Crabtree Avenue has continued as the church and community burial ground.

 Distinguished Sandy Ground resident George H. Hunter (1869-1967) also has a marker in the cemetery.
 Hunter was the son of a Virginia slave who escaped to her freedom in New York State just before the Civil War and who brought young George to Sandy Ground around 1880.
-Hunter went on to establish a successful cesspool building and cleaning business and was a longtime steward of the A.M.E.
-Zion Church and caretaker of its cemetery.
-In a 1956 New Yorker article that is now considered a classic piece, legendary writer Joseph Mitchell profiled Hunter and chronicled the history of Sandy Ground and its residents.
+Hunter went on to establish a successful cesspool building and cleaning business and was a longtime steward of the AME Zion Church and caretaker of its cemetery.
+In a classic New Yorker article published in 1956, legendary writer Joseph Mitchell profiled Hunter and chronicled the history of Sandy Ground and its residents.